By Caitlin Brown

 The dog days of summer are dwindling, and as fall creeps in, it signals an SOS to the fairer sex that it’s time, once again, to change up our skincare routine.
 Swap out the lightweight summer staples and get into the thick of it.
 Let’s talk about your skin/epidermis, cause it’s showing.

 The cooler climate brings with it a drop in air humidity, which makes for dry air and even dryer skin.
 On top of that, there’s the dry heat from radiators.
-All in all, it’s a recipe for disaster when it comes to our skin, and it’s why we suddenly are prone to skin conditions like eczema and the dry itchies.
+All in all, it’s a recipe for disaster when it comes to our skin, and it’s why we suddenly are prone to skin conditions like eczema, prompting the need for a soothing eczema skin cream to relieve those dry itchies.

 There’s no time like the present to stock up on a new arsenal to combat the harsher weather.
 I’ve said this before, and I’ll say it again: Approach your skincare in tandem with the seasons.
 As they change, so should your products.
 Think of skincare products as you do your wardrobe —you change outfits when the weather turns, so why not change what you put on your biggest and most precious organ?